-First, I think detoxing is very helpful-get in the habit of salt baths (learn more HERE), increase veggies and fruits and drink TONS of water.
-Last, let’s make a DIY Cellulite Smoothing Body Cream that will not only nourish, but will also combat cellulite by revving up circulation, and helping rid our body of water retention.
+First, I think detoxing is very helpful-get in the habit of salt baths (learn more HERE), get moving to increase blood flow to the legs, increase veggies and fruits and drink TONS of water.
+Last, let’s make a DIY Cellulite Smoothing Body Cream that is creamy, thick and oh so yummy for our skin!

 Rosehip Seed Oil is a “beauty” oil.
 It helps even skin tone, rejuvenate and even smooth scars.
 Read all about the many benefits of this oil HERE.